mlegenhausen/grunt-ng-constant/README.md

 # grunt-ng-constant

-> Plugin for dynamic generation of angular constant modules.
+> Plugin for dynamic generation of angular constant and value modules.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`